kbase/narrative/docs/testing/unit-test-mock-library.md

 Note that this requires running `jasmine.Ajax.install()` first.

 **parameters**
 There's only a single parameter, `args`, that is an object.
-It's expected attributes are below:
+Its expected attributes are below:
 * `module` - string - the module to mock.
 This should be its registered name, e.g. `NarrativeService`
 * `url` - string - the fake url to return.
 Requests to this should be mocked, too!
 * `statusCode` - int, optional, default 200 - the HTTP status to return.
-Set to something in the 500 range to mock an error.
+Set to something in the 400 range to mock a user error, and in the 500 range to mock a service error.
 * `statusText` - optional, default 'OK' - a status text to return, if you're changing the mocked status from 200, this should get changed, too.

 **example**